Our Adult Learning centres are COVID-19 secure

 To protect our centre teams, we need to avoid handling cash or cheques.
 Please enrol and pay by credit or debit card either online or by calling our Customer Service Team on 0300 200 1044.

-As well as reviewing our room capacities, each centre will have directional signage and floor markings in place to support 2-metre social distancing guidelines.
-This will include walking on the left hand side of corridors, walkways and stairs, and our toilets and lifts will be operating on a one-person-at-a-time basis.
-Some areas of the centres won't be accessible.
+We have re-reviewed our room capacities and subject to government guidance when we return for the Autumn Term 2021, we will have 1 metre social distancing in place.
+Each Centre will continue to have directional signage and floor markings.
+This will include walking on the left down corridors, walkways and stairs and our toilets and lifts will be operating on a one person at a time basis.
+Some areas won't be accessible.

 Hygiene – what measures are in place?